 - Open by default and transitional by disposition.

+The principles can be implemented in different processes, one of which is the CODECHECK community workflow.
 If you want to get involved as a codechecker in the community, or if you want to apply the CODECHECK principles in your journal or conference, please take a look at the Get Involved page.

 To stay in touch with the project, follow us on social media at https://fediscience.org/@codecheck.